ietf-satp/draft-ietf-satp-core/draft-ietf-satp-core.md

 - transferContext_id OPTIONAL: An optional identifier (UUIDv2)
   used to identify the current transfer session at the application layer.

-- client_identity_pubkey REQUIRED.
-The client for whom this message is intended..

-- server_identity_pubkey REQUIRED.
-The server who sent this message.

 - assignment_assertion_claim REQUIRED.
 The claim or statement by the server that the asset has been assigned by the server to the intended beneficiary.